arras-energy/gridlabd-old/docs/Converters/Import/Visualcrossing_weather.md

 # Description

-The NOAA weather converter allows you to use a downloaded copy of data from [NOAA LCD Datatools](https://www.ncdc.noaa.gov/cdo-web/datatools/lcd).
+The Visual Crossing weather converter allows you to use a downloaded copy of data from [Visual Crossing](https://www.visualcrossing.com).

 The converter creates two files using the weather data, a CSV file containing the actual data, and the GLM file specified by the `-o <filename>.glm` option.